rapid-steel/sprucebrush/README.md

 # SpruceBrush

 This is a web application for drawing.
-It is developing in two main directions:
-- wide range of instrument settings, so you can use experiment with them and use imagination.
-- the most common and useful functions of advanced graphic editors, like filters, layers and so, but all this is available in the browser.
+Still not GIMP or Photoshop, but already not MSPaint.

 ## Launching